Umair-Syed/Umair-Syed/README.md

 - 👋 Hi, I’m @Umair-Syed
-- 👀 I’m interested in mobile development and ML
+- 👀 I’m interested in software development.
 - 🌱 I’m currently learning flutter.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me: syedumairandrabi66@gmail.com